554: How to Be a Long-Term Thinker in a Short Term World with Dorie Clark (an Encore Presentation of Episode 389)

 Continue Reading »

-I hope you’ll click the play button below to learn more about Jorge and his work.
+I hope you’ll click the play button below to learn more about Seth and his work.
 For a summary, just keep scrolling.

 Join in on our chat below